 Supplemental Instruction is a series of group tutoring sessions led by another Purdue student who has completed the course with a high grade.
 There are SI sessions offered for business MAI courses - ECON 25100, MGMT 20000, MGMT 20100 and math.
 You can view the schedule here.
 SI sessions are free, but you must sign up for a session through myPurdue/Brightspace.

 Purdue Counseling & Psychological Services (CAPS) offers a guide for talking with your professors if you have fallen behind due to personal matters.
-View some of their guidance here.
+Get started here.
 You can also schedule an appointment to meet with your professor(s) or attend office hours to discuss strategies for getting caught up in the course.

-Additionally, the Academic Success Center offers several resources such as SI (Supplemental Instruction) and time management and studying workshops.
+Additionally, the Academic Success Center offers helpful resources including SI (Supplemental Instruction), study skills consultations and workshops on time management, improving note-taking and much more.

 Please discuss with your advisor before deciding to drop a class.
 To drop, follow the directions here.